Share the Space when walking or cycling

 Failure to look properly / distraction is quoted over 42% of the time as the cause of a collision.

-Technology encourages us to be available and engaged all the time - we've a fear of missing out.
+Technology encourages us to be available and engaged all the time - through a fear of missing out.

 This has consequences on the roads - focussing elsewhere means we miss what's happening around us on the roads, whether we are a driver, rider or pedestrian.